8 Ways to Optimize Your Conversion Rate on Your Next Paid Search Campaign

 6. Optimize By Device

 How you utilize desktop versus mobile channels will depend on your product or service.
 If you’re selling a product online, you likely are seeing a trend toward more mobile purchases.
 According to a CMS report, the average smartphone conversion rate is up 64 percent compared to the average desktop conversion rate.
-According to a Google Mobile Movement Study, service-based businesses are also reaping the benefit of mobile with 88 percent of consumers visiting or calling a business they found through a Google search within 24 hours.
+Service-based businesses are also reaping the benefit of the shift to mobile.
+According to a Google Mobile Movement Study, nearly 90% of respondents reported visiting or calling a business within 24 hours of finding the business through a Google search.

 7. Keep Conversions Simple